 One of the best ways to get those clients to contact you right away is to have a clearly visible call to action (CTA) in the form of a “Schedule a call” or “Call now” button.

-That way you make it easy for those truly serious about buying a home to reach out to you right away and get the process started right away.
+That way, you make it easy for those truly serious about buying a home to reach out to you and get the process started right away.

 Setting up live-chat on your website is a simple way to boost your credibility and convert visitors to someone you get the chance to talk to.